Upcoming changes for this content

 Consult with Police if required.

 During an assessment it is important to establish the context that the smacking happened in, including the intent.
-For example, some Pacific families view smacking or physical discipline as a parental duty and being in the best interests of the child or young person for them to learn expected behaviour.
+For example, in some cultures, families view smacking or physical discipline as a parental duty and being in the best interests of the child or young person for them to learn expected behaviour.
 We need to seek cultural support and advice to help us engage the family to understand their parenting practices in the context of their cultural values and worldview.

 It is never acceptable for caregivers to hit or smack tamariki or rangatahi in the custody of the chief executive.
 These situations always need to be reported, and a balanced approach taken.
 Our assessment should consider the interests and welfare of te tamaiti or rangatahi and the circumstances of the hitting or smacking.
 Consider how parents and caregivers can learn new ways of managing behavioural distress.
 The caregiver training offers tips and tricks for caregivers to manage their emotions and respond to tamariki in ways that are safe for everyone.
 Think about available and culturally appropriate support and education programmes that can help the parents or caregivers learn new ways of managing behaviour.